-Mar 2018 – El Paso TX – First Streetcar Delivered
+Oct 2018 – El Paso Streetcar Starts Pre-revenue Service

 After being mothballed for more than four decades, undergoing two years of extensive renovation, and making a 3,600 mile round trip to the Keystone State, the very first of El Paso’s vintage streetcars is back in the Sun City!